 6. Does only one surgeon use the lasers, and are they stationary?

 There are three ways a surgeon can gain access to a laser: by buying it and being personally responsible for it, by leasing it and having it delivered as needed (called a “roll on/roll off” laser), or by paying to use a laser at another surgical center.
-Dr. Updegraff owns his own lasers and is the only surgeon who uses them; they remain in the Updegraff Vision LASIK suite at all times.
-By being responsible for his lasers and using them in every procedure, Dr. Updegraff is intimately familiar with them and knows every time they’re used.
+Updegraff Laser Vision owns their own lasers and remains responsible for them and using them in every procedure.

 7. Is the surgical center climate controlled?